dridi/cashpack/tst/README.rst

 Speaking of coverage, Travis CI made it possible in a rather convenient way to publish code coverage reports with codecov.io and do static analysis using Coverity Scan.
-Other static analysis tools got evaluated, but most of the time yielding far too many false-positives.
+Other static analysis tools were evaluated but most of the time yielding far too many false-positives.
 With maybe the exception of clang's ``scan-build(1)`` that does a great job too.

 So Travis CI helps on both continuous integration and compiler portability.
 But it also helps check the portability of the Shell test suite.
 The default shell on Ubuntu/Debian is ``dash(1)``, which is as POSIX as a shell can get.
-From times to times it is tested against other POSIX-compliant shells.
+From times to times it is tested against other POSIX-compliant shells, and ``bash(1)`` is the daily driver.

 Finally, architecture portability. cashpack is intended for embedded systems but would work fine with "regular" systems too.
-However, it does not target 8-bit micro-controllers or any similar truly embedded device, but actual CPUs.
+However it does not target 8-bit micro-controllers or any similar *dedicated* devices, but actual general purpose 32- or 64-bit CPUs: common enough in the embedded space.

 Once again, C being C you may get different results on different platforms if you inadvertently rely on undefined behavior.
 Thanks to resources provided by the Fedora Project, a lot of CPU architectures are used to *manually* run the test suite.
-It would be interesting to link against ``libc``\s other than ``glibc``.
+It would be interesting too to link against ``libc``\s other than ``glibc``.

 +----------+------------------+-----------+-----------+-------+